elycruz/sjljs/README.md

 1.)
 Run `npm install` in project root.
 - Tests for all components listed under "Utilities" above.
 - Tests to be run on server.
 See './tests/for-server'.
-- Tests to be run in browser (requires running `bower install` in root directory of this project).
+- Tests to be run in browser.
 See './tests/for-browser'.

 ## Requirements:
 - Javascript versions ecmascript 5+